technical-margins/hugo-margins/content/en/blog/eloge_du_plateau.md

   - Random Thoughts
 ---

-# Musical Interlude: In Praise of the Plateau

 ## Music Away from the Spotlight 🎸

 *"You've been playing guitar for ages; you must be a virtuoso by now!
 Play us something?"* How many times have I heard these words, laden with expectations?
 In a society that's hungry for performance, music seems bound by a double standard: technical excellence and spectacle.
 In French, "performance" resonates with reaching a high standard, whereas in English, it gravitates towards the stage and the show.
 And here I am, caught between these two interpretations – perhaps fittingly, as it seems we expect musicians, even amateurs, to be flawlessly skilled and always ready to perform.